 Mukherji pointed how lucrative legalization can be for lawyers yet risky for entrepreneurs.

 “You should always be planning for the exit,” he advised prospective entrepreneurs.

 He noted there are many pitfalls for businesspeople in the volatile industry.

-Mukherji noted that underground entrepreneurs and Wall Street executives entering the business would inevitably have some conflict based on the different mindsets.
+Mukherji noted underground entrepreneurs and Wall Street executives entering the business would inevitably have some conflict based on different mindsets.

-He noted that while cannabis companies cannot be publicly traded on the Nasdaq, they can be listed on the OTC market and Canadian Stock markets.
-A lot of companies are specifically listed on the Canadian Stock Exchange (CSE).
+He noted cannabis companies cannot be publicly traded on the Nasdaq.
+But they can be listed on the OTC market and Canadian Stock markets.
+Many companies are listed on the Canadian Stock Exchange (CSE).